The Human Truth Foundation

 ...

 Nigeria is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Nigeria does worse than average in commentary in Human Rights Watch reports18 (still high for Africa), supporting press freedom19, LGBT equality20 and in freethought21.
-And finally, it sits amongst the bottom 20 when it comes to the rate of gender bias (from 7 indicators)22 (amongst the highest in Africa) and in supporting personal, civil & economic freedoms23.
-Homosexuality is illegal and the LGBT community is explicitly discriminated against in law, effectively authorising abuse and persecution24.
-In addition, in "the Sharia penal code adopted by 12 northern Nigerian states [stipulates] death by stoning [for men], and whipping and/or imprisonment for women"24, and is fundamentally opposed to other human rights, especially freedom of belief and gender equality25.
+Nigeria does worse than average in commentary in Human Rights Watch reports19 (still high for Africa), supporting press freedom20, its average Freedom in the World rating (still good for Africa), eliminating modern slavery21, LGBT equality22 and in freethought23.
+And finally, it sits amongst the bottom 20 in the rate of gender bias (from 7 indicators)24 (one of the worst in Africa) and in supporting personal, civil & economic freedoms25.
+Homosexuality is illegal and the LGBT community is explicitly discriminated against in law, effectively authorising abuse and persecution26.
+In addition, in "the Sharia penal code adopted by 12 northern Nigerian states [stipulates] death by stoning [for men], and whipping and/or imprisonment for women"26, and is fundamentally opposed to other human rights, especially freedom of belief and gender equality27.

 For tables, charts and commentary, see: